Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/04_scripting_languages.md

 ## Available scripting languages

 Pandemonium offers: GDScript, and via its GDNative technology, C and C++, and python.

-C# is also available via a separate module, but it have to be compiled separately.
+C# is also available via an engine module, but it have to be compiled separately.

 You can use multiple languages in a single project.